Iko Iko: Background

 In 1982, the British all-female band the Belle Stars had a minor UK chart hit with their cover of "Iko Iko", which reached number 35.
 The track was produced by Brian Tench and was also featured on the band's eponymous debut album, The Belle Stars, which reached number 15 on the UK Albums Chart.
 The single was released almost simultaneously as the Natasha England version, which went on to be a Top 10 hit.
 However, after it was included on the soundtrack to the 1988 film Rain Man, starring Tom Cruise and Dustin Hoffman, the Belle Stars version was released in the US, hitting No. 14 and No. 16 on the Billboard Hot 100 and Cash Box Top 100 charts, respectively.
 The single was issued on Capitol Records.
 Their version of the song is in the opening scene of the film.

 The Belle Stars version was also included in the 1997 film Knockin' on Heaven's Door and The Hangover in 2009.

 Music video

 A music video was used to promote the single.
 The music video features scenes from the Rain Man movie as well as Belle Stars lead singer Jennie McKeown wearing a black outfit with blue dangling treble clefs and bleach blond dreadlocks.
 Jennie is also accompanied by four dancing girls in colorful outfits and a dancing man trying to persuade a subdued man.
-The original music video uses the 1989 remix which samples Woo!
+The original music video uses the 1989 remix which samples "One, two, three, four, hit it!" from Kurtis Blow's 1984 song AJ Scratch and Woo!
 Yeah! from Lyn Collins's Think (About It).
 On the bridge, a line from the Thunderbirds episode Ricochet is also heard on the remix.